 How common is lactose intolerance?

-Approximately 75% of the world’s population is lactose intolerant, with the prevalence varying depending on ethnic background.
+Approximately two-thirds to three-quarters of the world’s population is lactose intolerant, with the prevalence varying depending on ethnic background.
 Rates in Asia approach 100%.
 It is hard to know exactly how many Americans are lactose intolerant, but estimates suggest that approximately 15% of Caucasian Americans, 53% of Hispanic Americans, and 80% of African Americans may have lactose intolerance.
 Studies show that lactose intolerance may be a matter of degree for some people.
 If you are 100% lactose intolerant, you don’t make any lactase at all, while “lactose tolerant” people make enough lactase to digest about 92% of all the lactose they eat.
 But there are some people in the middle, who make a small amount of lactase.
 These people can get away with eating small amounts of dairy foods, but if they eat too much, they won’t have enough lactase to digest it, so they will get symptoms of lactose intolerance.
 Everyone’s tolerance is different.
 Even most people who test positive for lactose intolerance can get away with drinking up to a cup of milk per day without any significant symptoms.

 How do I know if I am lactose intolerant?